mobidichydro/MOBIDICpy/docs/reference/preprocessing.md

 2. Reading all raster data (DTM, flow direction, soil parameters, etc.)
 3. Processing the river network (topology, ordering, routing parameters)
 4. Computing hillslope-reach mapping
+5. Processing reservoirs (optional: polygons, stage-storage curves, regulation curves/schedules)
-5. Organizing all data into a consolidated `GISData` object
+6. Organizing all data into a consolidated `GISData` object

 This is the recommended entry point for most users, as it handles all preprocessing steps automatically based on the configuration file.